gvwilson/thirdbit/src/fiction/still-book/index.md

 houses across the street.
 "Shall I start with scales?" she asked.

 "Of course," Mister Leaf said.
 The piano bench creaked as he sat down.
 "You should always start with a few scales.
-But not too fast---the most important thing is to hear your own music as you play it.
-Oh, and don't worry so much about getting your fingers in the right places---they know what to do.
+But not too fast—the most important thing is to hear your own music as you play it.
+Oh, and don't worry so much about getting your fingers in the right places—they know what to do.
 Now, one, two, three, four…"

 Still played a G scale, then a B scale, and then a D flat scale (which is almost the hardest scale there is).
 Mister Leaf nodded his head and patted the piano bench with his hand to help her keep time.
-Every once in a while he said, "Good, good," or, "Slow down---try to smooth the notes into each other a little bit more."
+Every once in a while he said, "Good, good," or, "Slow down—try to smooth the notes into each other a little bit more."

 "Very nice," he said when she finished.
 "Now, how about a song?